Suburra: The Wall of Suburra

-It is a very peculiar monument: it is an isodomum wall, stretching 33 m from the ground level of the Forum and built in peperino and Gabine stone (lapis gabinum), which ancient Romans thought was particularly resistant to fire.
+The wall of Suburra is an isodomum wall, stretching 33 m from the ground level of the Forum and built in peperino and Gabine stone (lapis gabinum), which ancient Romans thought was particularly resistant to fire.
 The boulders with which it is made – arranged into highly precise laying surfaces – are not linked by mortar, but only connected to each other by dovetail oak joints, and the wall, interspersed with three travertine recesses, has stood for over 2000 years to its own weight.

-At the time of its construction, the wall served several functions, since it was a fire protection, an element of separation between the residential area of the city and the public one and a monumental backdrop of the Temple of Mars Ultor, with which it created a strong color contrast.
+At the time of its construction, the wall served several functions: it was a protection against fire, an element of separation between the residential area of the city and the public one, and a monumental backdrop of the Temple of Mars Ultor, to which it created a strong color contrast.

 The access road to the Forum passed alongside the Temple of Mars Ultor, through the arch in travertine blocks which is still existing and visible – though among parked cars – which during Middle Ages was called "Arco dei Pantani" (Italian for "Arch of the Quagmires"), due to the gradual swamping of the Forum area.